 For this centerpiece, mix wood texture with brass metals and subtle faux greenery for a look that’s all about the coziness.

 You simply can’t go wrong with a classic.
 For this traditional take on a holiday tablescape, whip out the pine cones, the plaid, the red curly ribbon, and wood stumps.
-It’s like the cozy cabin you’ve always dreamed of spending time in during the holidays.
+It’s like the cozy cabin you’ve always dreamed of getting away to during the holidays.

-We are here for bottle brush trees.
-They are the perfect finishing touch for fireplace mantles, Christmas sceneries, and tabletops alike.
-Here, we appreciate the pastel take on the winter set up — complete with coordinating eucalyptus and other pastel decors nearby.
+We are here for bottle brush trees; they are the perfect finishing touch for fireplace mantles, holiday sceneries, and tabletops alike.
+Here, we appreciate the pastel take on the winter set up—complete with coordinating eucalyptus and other pastel decors nearby.

 Whisper of Winter

-No room for a Christmas tree … or want more than one?
-This centerpiece is just what you need.
-Head to a local florist or Christmas tree farm (should you be so lucky) and pick up a living baby Christmas tree.
+If you either have no room for a tree or you want more than one, this centerpiece is just what you need.
+Head to a local florist or tree farm and pick up a living baby tree.
 Think Charlie Brown, but much more glam.
 Affix it at the center of your table, et voila.

 Star Light, Star Bright

 Whoever said confetti was tacky clearly never met this table.
-Paired with golden candles and Christmas crackers, the confetti pulls the entire table together.
-Best party?
+When paired with golden candles and holiday crackers, the confetti pulls the entire table together.
+The best part?
 Save them in a bag and reuse for any upcoming party that could use a little extra something.